Château de Beaumesnil: The library

-The château's library and 16th-century bookbinding museum were built up by the German-Jewish financier Hans Fürstenberg (1890 - 1982) who had fled Nazi Germany in 1937.
+The château's library and 16th-century bookbinding museum were built up by the German-Jewish financier Hans Fürstenberg (1890 - 1982), son of Carl who had fled Nazi Germany in 1937.
 He bought the château in 1938 and moved its collection of 16,000 books there, many of which dated from the seventeenth or eighteenth century.
 As the invasion of France drew near, valuable archives of the Bibliothèque nationale, the private archives of the King of the Belgians, the archives of Rouen and the Archives de France were moved to the château's library for safekeeping.
 Part of the collection was sent to Vichy France for safekeeping and the rest confiscated by the Nazi invaders.
 Fürstenberg's own collection ended up at the Schloss Tanzenberg in Kärnten, Austria.

 During the war, part of Fürstenberg's collection was lost, but the rest was returned to the château.
 After the war Fürstenberg rebuilt his collection, but in his later years sold parts of it to various institutes.
 Shortly after Fürstenberg's death, the library was further depleted when a number of items were sold to fund the Fondation Fürstenberg-Beaumesnil.